How to Make a Commercial Invoice? Step-by-Step Process

 8. Include your preferred currency

 On the invoices, let the person be aware of what is the purpose and currency you want to be paid with for the total value.
-It should have been agreed upon before going into business with the buyer, so there won’t be confusion or delay in payment.
+It should have been agreed upon before going into business with the buyer, so there wouldn’t be confusion or delay in payment.

 If you live in the USA and you’re selling to a customer who lives overseas, your preferred currency will be US dollars.
 You also need to mention bank details like an international bank account number (if available) to guide customers to make the payment.